Universities & Colleges in Ohio

 Cost of living

 In terms of cost of living, Ohio is one of the least expensive states in the country.
-The average salary is $42,000, which is lower than the average annual salary nationwide by roughly $5000.
+The median household income in Ohio is ~$53,000.
 In fact, Ohio's cost of living is nearly 35% less than that of California.